yimuchen/UserUtils/PlotUtils/doc/PlotUtilsArgument.md

 @defgroup PlotUtilsArgument PlotUtilsArgument
 @ingroup  PlotUtils
+@brief    A list of classes based on RooCmdArg that servers as container to augment plotting behaviour.

 @details Below is a list of custom RooCmdArg classes that is used to augment the plotting behavior of the PlotUtils library.
 Also see functions such as